jarecoo/practice/notes.md

 - Action is a good way to develop internal controls.
 Self-efficacy is learned by doing. “‘We cry to God Almighty, how can we escape this agony?
 Fool, don’t you have hands?’ - Epictetus, Discourses, 2.16.13 Succumbing to the self-pity and ‘woe is me’ narrative accomplishes nothing - nothing except sapping you of the energy and motivations you need to do something about your problem.”
 TDS, p.171
 - “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231
 - “If you find yourself in a hole, stop digging” - “Today, give yourself the most simple and doable of tasks: just don’t make stuff worse.
 Whatever happens, don’t add angry or negative emotions to the equation.
 Don’t react for the sake of reacting.
 Leave it as it is.
 Stop digging.
 Then plan your way out.”
 The Daily Stoic, p.177
+- “‘That which is an impediment to action is turned to advance action.
+The obstacle on the path becomes the way.’ -Marcus Aurelius, Meditations, 5.20 You have the power to use the Stoic exercise of turning obstacles upside down, which takes one negative circumstance and uses it as an opportunity to practice and unintended virtue or form of excellence…Every impediment can advance action in some form or another” TDS p196

 ### Live in the Present Moment
 - “The longest and shortest life, then, amount to the same, for the present moment lasts the same for all and is all anyone possesses.” -Marcus Aurelius, Meditations, 2.14; The Daily Stoic, p.85